-Does this framework require Applica ition o of Number achievement above the minimum SASW requirement?
+Does this framework require Applica ation of Number achievement above the minimum SASW requirement?
 YES NO \boxtimes

-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
-Is Digital Literacy a requirement in this framework?
-YES \square NO \boxtimes Digital Literacy (ICT) Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

+, / Digital Literacy (I CT) is an opt tional f ramework requir ement.
+Is Digital Literacy a requireme ent in th his framework?
+YES NO \boxtimes

+Digital Literacy (ICT)

+Inclusion of Digital Literacy (ICT)

+Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).

 For the current minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

 Does this framework require Digital Literacy (ICT) achievement above the minimum SASW requirement?
-YES \Box NO \boxtimes
+YES